cisagov/ScubaGear/docs/configuration/parameters.md

 ## NumberOfUUIDCharactersToTruncate

-**NumberOfUUIDCharactersToTruncate** NumberOfUUIDCharactersToTruncate controls how many characters will be trimmed from the report UUID when appended to the end of OutJsonFileName.
+**NumberOfUUIDCharactersToTruncate** NumberOfUUIDCharactersToTruncate controls how many characters will be truncated from the report UUID when appended to the end of OutJsonFileName.

 | Parameter   | Value              |
 |-------------|--------------------|